Berlin Wall

 The construction and fall of the Berlin Wall are two crucial 20th-century episodes.
 The Berlin Wall divided the city in two for nearly thirty years, separating families and friends.

-At the end of World War II, Berlin and Germany were divided into four zones into the American sector, the British sector, the French sector and the Soviet sector.
-The ruinous relationship between the Allies and the Soviet Union worsened year after year to the point that two currencies, two political ideals, and finally, two Germanies were enforced.
+At the end of World War II, Berlin and Germany were divided into four zones; the American sector, the British sector, the French sector and the Soviet sector.
+The deteriorating relationship between the Allies and the Soviet Union worsened year after year to the point that two currencies, two political ideals, and finally, two Germanies were enforced.

 On 23 May 1949, the Western Allies (USA, France, Britain) signed an agreement establishing the Federal Republic of Germany (West Germany).
 On 7 October 1949, the Soviet zone established the German Democratic Republic (East Germany).